FREQUENTLY ASKED QUESTIONS ABOUT THE GONDOLA PROJECT

 What other transit proposals are being considered for Georgetown?

 Georgetown leaders take transit very seriously, and support many proposals to improve access to the historic neighborhood.
-Metro’s long term plan for a new Metro tunnel to separate the blue line from Rosslyn to Union Station through Georgetown is in the early planning stages.
-However, according to even the most ambitious WMATA estimate, the tunnel won’t be built until after 2040, and at a cost of over $11 billion.
+We support Metro’s long term plan for a new Metro tunnel to separate the blue line from Rosslyn to Union Station through Georgetown, however, it is still in the early planning stages.
+According to even the most ambitious WMATA estimate, the tunnel won’t be built until after 2040, and at a cost of over $11 billion.

 The plan for a streetcar from Union Station to Georgetown does not serve the university, hospital or west side of Georgetown and is estimated to cost as much as $550 million.
 We support this project but it also has many hurdles to overcome.
 Rapid bus routes are a possibility, but repurposing existing, general purpose, lanes to dedicated transit lanes is controversial and has reasonably high financial and opportunity costs.
 Any discussion of new bridges or surface rail across the river is highly unlikely due to the high cost.
 Nonetheless, the EIS will examine a range of alternatives and document their potential benefits and impacts.